 - Expanding school facilities: $65.8 million

-Health City Cayman Islands, which established a 110-bed hospital in East End in 2014, is currently constructing a new US$100 million hospital in Camana Bay.
-The new facility will feature a specialised cancer care centre, neonatal intensive care unit, emergency pavilion, critical care unit and emergency, multi-specialty programme, including an expansion on robotic-assisted surgery, which was introduced to the Island by Health City for the first time last year.
-In March 2023, the hospital’s Radiation Oncology Centre was opened and gave life-saving treatment to its first patients on 17th May 2023.
-This new location, expected to be fully open in 2024, will cement Grand Cayman as a medical tourism destination in the Caribbean, being the first in the region to offer services like bone marrow transplantation, CAR-T cell therapy and a one-of-a-kind neonatal intensive care unit.
+The new facility features a dedicated cancer care centre, maternity and neonatal intensive care unit, emergency pavilion, critical care unit and emergency, multi-specialty programme, including an expansion on robotic-assisted surgery, which was introduced to the Island by Health City for the first time last year.
+In March 2023, the hospital’s Radiation Oncology Centre opened, and gave life-saving treatment to its first patients on May 17th, 2023.
+The new 70,000sq ft hospital and level 1 trauma centre was inaugurated in July of 2024.
+The new hospital and remaining facilities are now fully operational as of December 2024.
+You can learn more here.

 Nearby, Dart plans to establish a new centre of health and wellness near the Health City Cayman Islands medical campus, in Camana Bay.
 The purpose-built three-story structure, scheduled to open in 2026, aims to create a convenient environment for health and wellness services by bringing various experts under one roof.
 The goal is to meet local healthcare needs, aiming to enhance accessibility for residents and tourists.
 The Centre, positioned near George Town and Seven Mile Beach, will include amenities like a cafe and wellness offerings, forming a healthcare hub alongside the new Health City facility.